tokyocoin-project/tokyocoin/INSTALL.md

-Building Bitcoin
+Building Tokyocoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Bitcoin Core reference implementation of Bitcoin.
+See doc/build-*.md for instructions on building the various elements of the Tokyocoin Core reference implementation of Tokyocoin.